arkadianriver/sleepshift/readme.md

 ### Tweaking the sleep hours

-You can add values to `drawMyCal()` to change your day lengths and shift times.
+You can add values to `drawMyCal()` to change the length and shift the times of your days.
 ```javascript
 SleepShift.drawMyCal(totalhours, wakehours, offset)
 ```